 Who We Are

-Kiira Motors Corporation is a State Enterprise incorporated under the Uganda Companies Act, 2012, to champion the Development of the Domestic Automotive Value Chain for job and wealth creation in line with Uganda Vision 2040.
-The equity partners are Government of the Republic of Uganda represented by the Ministry of Science, Technology and Innovation and Makerere University.
+Kiira Motors Corporation (KMC) is a State Enterprise established to Champion Value Addition in the Domestic Automotive Industry for Job Creation and Diversification of the Ugandan Economy as a Key Growth Area in Line with Vision 2040.
+The Equity Partners are Government of the Republic of Uganda represented by the Ministry of Science, Technology and Innovation (96%) and Makerere University (4%).

-The Ministry of Science, Technology and Innovation is mandated to provide Policy Guidance and Strategic Oversight to Kiira Motors
+The Ministry of Science, Technology and Innovation is Mandated to Establish the Governance and Management Structures of KMC and Provide Policy Guidance and Oversight to the Nascent Automotive Industry in Uganda.

 The Birth of Mission Vehicles Made in Uganda

 The genesis of Kiira Motors Corporation dates back to 2007 when a team of students and staff (Prof. Sandy Stevens Tickodri-Togboa and Mr. Paul Isaac Musasizi) at Makerere University were invited to be part of an international consortium.
 This was part of a Vehicle Design Summit (VDS), a Massachusetts Institute of Technology (MIT) initiative with the goal of designing and producing the Vision 200 – a 5-passenger plug-in hybrid electric vehicle targeting the Indian market.
 Makerere University the only participant from Africa was responsible for the design and integration of the Low Power Electronics and Data Networking Systems.
 The team participated, if not for the advancement of scholarship, perhaps for such simple reasons as the associated international exposure and acquisition of exciting skills in Automotive Development.